SoftwareHeritage/swh-web/README-uri-scheme.md

 - the commits that descend (i.e., are based on and hence more recent) from a given commit but only in a given repository, ignoring "forks" elsewhere

-- the parent directory of a given one, limited to a specific commit and starting root directory (note indeed that in the general case a given directory might be mounted in multiple places, which might vary across commits)
+- the parent directory of a given one, limited to a specific revision and starting root directory (note indeed that in the general case a given directory might be mounted in multiple places, which might vary across revisions)

 ### Context: a specific revision (AKA commit)

 * /revision/<SHA1_GIT>/

-  Show information about a given revision, pointing to parent commits only (i.e., no links/info about child commits as they cannot be limit a priori).
-  Links to parent commits maintains a reference to <SHA1_GIT>, using the /history/ URL scheme (see below).
+  Show information about a given revision, pointing to parent revisions only (i.e., no links/info about child revisions as they cannot be limited a priori).
+Links to parent revisions maintains a reference to <SHA1_GIT>, using the /history/ URL scheme (see below).

 * /revision/<SHA1_GIT_ROOT>/history/<SHA1_GIT>/

-  Show information about revision SHA1_GIT, limited to the sub-graph rooted at
+  Show information about revision SHA1_GIT, limited to the sub-graph rooted at <SHA1_GIT_ROOT>.
+The obtained page show both parent and child revisions of <SHA1_GIT>, but exclude all revisions that are *not* transitively reachable (going back in time) from
   <SHA1_GIT_ROOT>.
-The obtained page show both parent and child commits of
-  <SHA1_GIT>, but exclude all commits that are *not* transitively reacheable
-  (going back in time) from <SHA1_GIT_ROOT>.

-  Links to all commits SHA1_GIT' reachable from SHA1_GIT are of the form /revision/<SHA1_GIT'>/history/<SHA1_GIT_ROOT>/, where SHA1_GIT_ROOT is the same as before.
-In the degenerate case of browsing back to the commit root, we might end up on the URL /revision/<SHA1_GIT_1>/history/<SHA1_GIT_2>/ where SHA1_GIT_1 == SHA1_GIT_2.
+  Links to all revisions SHA1_GIT' reachable from SHA1_GIT are of the form /revision/<SHA1_GIT_ROOT>/history/<SHA1_GIT'>/, where SHA1_GIT_ROOT is the same as before.
+In the degenerate case of browsing back to the revision root, we might end up on the URL /revision/<SHA1_GIT_1>/history/<SHA1_GIT_2>/ where SHA1_GIT_1 == SHA1_GIT_2.
 That URL is equivalent to /revision/<SHA1_GIT_1>/ and might be simplified redirecting to it.

 * /revision/<SHA1_GIT>/directory/[<PATH>]
 * /revision/<SHA1_GIT_ROOT>/history/<SHA1_GIT>/directory/[<PATH>]